Lambutty/Bobbie2.0/README.md

 >* in assets you can set a favicon.ico displaying the icon of your application dash finds favicon.ico automatically
 >* data.json holds news from newsapi.org with the tag german.
 Every hour it gets refreshed from pysript ScrapeNews if the server is running
+>* configSelenium.json contains the path to geckodriver.exe aswell as to you Firefox profile
 >* config.json:
 just paste the desired information in.
 Hubspot and Zabbix are respectively a List of the Dashboard URLS.
 Newsapi needs a Token, jousFix is your gmeet link. rainviewer is also link